awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/controlling-access.md

 By using IAM with Kinesis Data Streams, you can control whether users in your organization can perform a task using specific Kinesis Data Streams API actions and whether they can use specific AWS resources\.

 If you are developing an application using the Kinesis Client Library \(KCL\), your policy must include permissions for Amazon DynamoDB and Amazon CloudWatch; the KCL uses DynamoDB to track state information for the application, and CloudWatch to send KCL metrics to CloudWatch on your behalf\.
-For more information about the KCL, see [Developing Amazon Kinesis Data Streams Consumers Using the Kinesis Client Library](developing-consumers-with-kcl.md)\.
+For more information about the KCL, see [Developing Consumers Using the Kinesis Client Library 1\.x](developing-consumers-with-kcl.md)\.

 For more information about IAM, see the following:
 + [AWS Identity and Access Management \(IAM\)](https://aws.amazon.com/iam/)